Tennessee Property Division Statute

 (3) To this end, the court shall be empowered to effectuate its decree by divesting and reinvesting title to such property and, where deemed necessary, to order a sale of such property and to order the proceeds divided between the parties.

-(A) Any auction sale of property ordered pursuant to this section shall be conducted in accordance with the provisions of title 35, chapter 5.
+(A) Any auction sale of property ordered pursuant to this section shall be conducted in accordance with title 35, chapter 5.

-(B) The court may order the provisions of title 35, chapter 5, to apply to any sale ordered by the court pursuant to this section.
+(B) The court may order title 35, chapter 5, to apply to any sale ordered by the court pursuant to this section.

 (C) The court, in its discretion, may impose any additional conditions or procedures upon the sale of property in divorce cases as are reasonably designed to ensure that such property is sold for its fair market value.